Nursing

 It’s important to include the relevant contact header information in the correct order.
 If you’re a nurse, your contact header should include the following:

-- Your name—Employers won’t automatically know you, so you need to include your first and surname.
+- Your name—Employers won’t automatically know you, so you need to include your first and last name.

 - Phone number—Use your personal mobile number instead of a work phone in case a potential employer calls when you’re not at work.

-- Email address—Include a professional email address, ideally combining your first and last name.
+- Email address—Include a professional email address, preferably combining your first and last name.

-- City & county—This is optional but recommended so employers know if you’re local.
+- Town & county—This is optional but recommended so employers know if you’re local.

 - LinkedIn—Some employers require your LinkedIn profile, but even if it’s not compulsory, it’s useful for employers to see your career progression.